 With all the variables to consider, here's an easy place to start:

 This is the easy part.
 Many organizations and teams rely on SWOT templates (strengths, weaknesses, opportunities, threats) to inform their strategies.
 For individuals, simply taking a few minutes to reflect on your internal strengths and weaknesses as related to the project and considering the neighboring initiatives of your cross-functional partners can go a long way.

 Let's go back to our example of increasing webinar viewership.
-A SWOT analysis can give us a sense of the topics where we have the most expertise and what competitors we should compare to, but robust data can provide critical details on optimal streaming dates/times and viewer retention during the course of a stream.
+A SWOT analysis can give us a sense of the topics where we have the most expertise and our competitive set, but robust data can provide critical details on optimal streaming dates/times, and viewer retention during a stream.
 Even more important, analytics can provide key insights into the things we may not have caught in the SWOT.
 Maybe it's not the webinars themselves that aren't garnering viewership; maybe we're just advertising through the wrong channel.

 Subscribe to our newsletter for regular insight and news

 An in-depth tutorial and set of worksheets to help startup leaders establish a positive culture from day one is now available.Read More >>

 Current workforce realities such as competing job opportunities and The Great Resignation make Total Rewards programs vital for attracting and retaining talent.
 Here’s how companies can do it right.Read More >>